ptsochantaris/trailer-json/README.md

 It is currently used in [Trailer](https://github.com/ptsochantaris/trailer) and [Trailer-CLI](https://github.com/ptsochantaris/trailer-cli) and has been heavily tested and used in production with GitHub JSON v3 and v4 API payloads.

+#### The parsers
+There are two parsers in this package:
+- `TrailerJson` will parse the entire data blob in one go, producing a dictionary much like JSONSerialization does.
+- `TypedJson` will quickly scan the data blob and provide results of type `Entry`, which have typed access (`asInt`, `asFloat`, `asBool`, `asString`, etc) and parses that data only when accessed.

 #### Compared to JSONSerialisation (when running optimised)
-It performs almost equivalently _BUT!_ the results are all native Swift types, so using those results incurs no bridging or copying costs, which is a major performance bonus.
+The `TrailerJson` parser performs almost equivalently _BUT!_ the results are all native Swift types, so using those results incurs no bridging or copying costs, which is a major performance bonus.

+The `TypedJson` parser is much faster, and ideal if you are only accessing a subset of the JSON data.
+It also makes it possible to parallelise the subsequent parsing in threads if needed.

 #### Compared to Swift.org's version
 Because it heavily trades features for decode-only performance, and that it returns native Swift types without the need to bridge them to ObjC for compatibility, it is by definition faster than the Swift.org version.

 #### TL;DR
 👍 Ideal for parsing stable and known service API responses like GraphQL, or on embedded devices.
 Self contained with no setup overhead.

 👎 Bad at parsing/verifying potentially broken JSON, APIs which may suddenly include unexpected schema entries, or when you're better served by `Decodable` types.